 Many plant species are present in the region around Ramaroshan.
-The lakes were often filled by various forms of flowers.
+Various forms of flowers often filled the lakes.

 Most wild beasts graze in the Ramaroshan grassland.
 The upland is a rising plain and grassland intermingled with the woodland of oaks and conifers.